TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

-# Required sections

-Each signoff markdown file must contain the following sections and information:

 ## Function of the Subsystem

 The mounting subsystem is the design for how all of the other subsystems will be mounted to fulfill the constraints outlined in the conceptual design.